Hi there, thanks for your interest in how we calculate an experience's ranking score. It's at the core of Rankers so I'm pleased you're curious.

-There may be an adjustment if an experience hasn't received any reviews within the last 60 days.
+There may be an adjustment if this experience hasn't received enough reviews within the last 70 days.
 The McRent experience has 5 recent rankings.
 Adjustments are according to the following table:

-The McRent experience has been adjusted for 30 days.
+The McRent experience has been adjusted for 5 days.
 Adjustments are according to the following table.

 The final ranking score once adjustments and rounding has been applied.
 This value is cached and recalculated each day.
 Therefore it may not be precisely accurate based on the other values presented.

 If you have any questions or comments about our ranking score calculation please get in touch at firstname.lastname@example.org.